gskema/elasticsearch-query-dsl-php/README.md

 - Dependency free
 - Can be used with any PHP ElasticSearch client
-- Fully interfaced, ready for custom classes
+- Fully interfaced, ready for custom classes and
 - Explicit class and property naming, fully matches produced JSON and ElasticSearch docs
 - All configuration options are listed inside classes, links to documentation
 - Classes can be easily composed, extended
-- Design that is easy to test and maintain
 - Usage of setters/getters so that everything can be inlined and chained.
 - Fully working `::__clone()` methods
 - Extendable code: no usage of `private`, `final` or `readonly`